 - One sheet of Ag (approx 7.5 x 10cm)

-- Paper scraps & glue for decorating (optional)
+- Paper scraps & glue stick for decorating (optional)

 How to make a Paper Flower Step by Step Instructions

-Fold both pieces of paper across the “short” edge into exactly 8 sections.
+The basis of this paper flower tutorial is the accordion fold.
+A fun and versatile technique for making beautiful paper flowers.
+Fold both pieces of paper across the “short” edge into exactly 8 sections (they probably worked out to be approximately half-inch wide for the small flower and an inch wide for the bigger one? but it isn’t an exact science!).
 The easiest way to get this done neatly is to keep folding the paper in half, then unfolding it and refolding your paper concertina style along the creases made.

 For the leaf to pop OUT at you, you now have to take your concertina paper and point the open flap towards your scissors and cut a curve – to get the ROUNDED shape of the petal (rather than a poinsettia point), you must make the top of your cut more curved – finishing off at a right angle.

 For the paper flower lead to pop AWAY from you, you need to have the “closed” side of the concertina paper facing your scissors and cut a similar curve.
 This time with the top of your curve ending on at the open flap.

 Now fold both concertina papers in the middle.
 Make a crease half way and fold it in both directions.
 So the crease easily works both ways.